chadsr/NordVPN-NetworkManager/README.rst

 |Build Status| |GitHub tag| |AUR| |license| |GitHub issues|

+**I don’t plan to actively maintain this repository any further.
+I haven’t used NordVPN’s services in quite some time and lacking an account also makes testing it more difficult.
+If you are interested in becoming a maintainer, please contact me at ``nordnm@ross.ch`` and I can provide direct access to the repository.**

 This tool **automates** the importing and **secures** the usage of NordVPN (and eventually any) OpenVPN configurations through Network Manager.